isabella232/dynamic-media-classic.en-1/help/publishing-files.md

 1. Click **[!UICONTROL Submit Publish]**.

-Dynamic Media Classic tracks publish jobs on the Jobs page.
+Adobe Dynamic Media Classic tracks publish jobs on the Jobs page.
 You can review publish jobs on that page.

 >[!NOTE]
 >